Skip to content

 15.7 The Panel may call any other members of staff or students it considers might assist it in reaching a decision.
 Any such persons shall be notified in advance of the meeting.

-15.8 The student and members of academic staff from the relevant School will be asked to withdraw.
+15.8 The student and members of academic staff from the relevant School will be asked to withdraw from the meeting for the Panel to consider the evidence and reach a decision.

-15.9 The Panel will consider the evidence and reach a decision.
-The possible outcomes of the hearing are:
+15.9 The possible outcomes of the hearing are:

 15.10 There may be occasions on which the Panel cannot make its decision without re-convening at a subsequent date and time.
 In such cases, the student and the members of staff from the relevant Schools will be notified.
 Considerations of the Panel will be confidential and, where necessary, its decision will be reached by ballot.
 The Chair will have a casting vote in the event of a tie.